inform-us/requirements_specifications/rules/Sedation (RASS).md

 |---|---|---|---|
 |no - 01/01/01|- pending code review|no|- abc <br> - def|

-# RICHMOND AGITATION SEDATION SCORE (RASS) rules
+# SEDATION SCORE (using the Richmond Agitation Sedation Score -RASS) rules

-Rules for RICHMOND AGITATION SEDATION SCORE (on mechanical ventilation) metric, measured using the RASS scale (sedation/agitation)
+Rules for Sedation (on mechanical ventilation) metric, measured using the RASS scale (sedation/agitation)

 ## EPIC
 - The degree of sedation and conversely agitation are measured by the Richmond Agitation Sedation Score (RASS)